battagel/daas_api/README.md

 ## What needs doing

-- PATCH and PUT updates

 - Unittest and mocking

-- Bulk import

-- Bulk delete (confirmation)
+- Bulk delete (confirmation).
+Can do with FLUSHDB in Redis

 - Dockerise